 Until early 2016 we had a volunteer Supervisory Officer.
 As we have grown we have developed this area.
 We now share the cost of the internal audit of CUS systems with the five other credit unions in our group.
 Internal Audit is provided by Alexander Sloan, who currently undertake two reviews a year of key systems.

-We also have our external auditor, the local accounting firm Appleby & Wood, who audit our accounts each year.
+We also have our external auditor, the local accounting firm, PWH Accountancy Ltd, who audit our accounts each year.

 We are members of ABCUL – the main trade association for credit unions in the UK.